Maintaining a Safe & Healthy Workplace

 - Indoor air pollutants (both organic and inorganic) can “cause or contribute to short-term and long-term health problems, including asthma, respiratory tract infections, allergic reactions, headaches, nasal congestion, eye and skin irritations, coughing, sneezing, fatigue, dizziness, and nausea”.

 - Indoor air pollutants and extremes in temperature and humidity may cause discomfort or other health effects.

 - Indoor air quality problems can hasten building deterioration, create liability problems, and strain relationships amongst Tenants, Owners, Construction Manager, Subcontractors, and Insurance Companies.

 Edifice Rx can establish a Construction Indoor Air Quality (CIAQ) Management Plan for your project to define practices that will reduce IAQ problems resulting from construction or renovation and to promote the comfort and well-being of construction workers and building occupants.
 The plan seeks to reduce construction worker exposure to air pollutants, avert the collection of air pollutants in or on building systems, and prevent air pollutant migration into occupied spaces.

-Cloud based data-logging provides real-time notifications and response to changing IEQ conditions as well as allowing for analysis of long-term trends, ensuring maintenance of acceptable air quality levels and protection of occupied areas as recommended by governmental and professional organizations.
+Air quality monitoring provides real-time notifications and response to changing air quality conditions as well as allowing for analysis of long-term trends, ensuring maintenance of acceptable air quality levels and protection of occupied areas as recommended by governmental and professional organizations.